 State trooper, 2 officers shot during standoff in Avoyelles Parish; suspect in custody

-MOREAUVILLE – A suspect is in custody after a trooper with the Louisiana State Police and two officers were shot during a standoff in Avoyelles Parish.
+MOREAUVILLE – A suspect is in custody after a trooper with the Louisiana State Police and two officers were shot during a standoff in Avoyelles Parish Thursday afternoon.

 The trooper has been taken to the hospital with non-life threatening injuries.
 Sources say the trooper was shot in the shoulder.